chudik63/vk-photo-uploader/README.md

 # Utility for conveniently uploading
-This app allows you to upload folders with photos from your computer to a VK profile, automatically creating albums with the folder names.
+This app allows you to upload folders with photos from your computer to a VK profile, automatically creating albums with the folders' names.

 # How to use it
 Run: